 Values that strengthen recruitment

-Forward-thinking companies, realising that culture can no longer run on auto-pilot, are going back to the drawing board to define a unified set of values to steer employee efforts and strengthen the recruitment process.
+Forward-thinking companies, realizing that culture can no longer run on auto-pilot, are going back to the drawing board to define a unified set of values to steer employee efforts and strengthen the recruitment process.

 Australia-based software giant Atlassian completely reframed its recruitment approach, moving away from culture fit to the more objective ‘values fit’.